spdx/spdx-online-tools/README-PRODUCTION.md

   - replace `<aws-region>` with the AWS region
   - replace `<version>` with the specific version of the spdx-online-tools-build to be deployed
 - Build the image by running `docker-compose -f docker-compose.prod.yml build`
-- Push the image to AWS ECR
-  - Login to ECR using the AWS CLI by running `aws ecr get-login-password --region <aws-region> | docker login --username AWS --password-stdin <aws-account-id>.dkr.ecr.<aws-region>.amazonaws.com` replacing the `region` and `account ID`
-  - Push the images by running `docker-compose -f docker-compose.prod.yml push`
+- Test the image for vulnerability by running `docker scan [image]` where `[image]` is the image name from the docker-compose.prod.yml file
+  - Update any dependencies as needed based on the vulnerability report
 - Setup the SSL Certificates
   - Edit the file scripts/init-letsencrypt.sh replacing the email address and setting staging to 1 if testing, 0 if in production
   - Execut the scriptrun `chmod +x init-letsencrypt.sh` and `sudo ./init-letsencrypt.sh`.
 - Deploy the images on EC2
-  - Clone this repo on the EC2 instance - a convenient way to copy of the docker-compose files
+  - Clone or update this repo on the EC2 instance - a convenient way to copy of the docker-compose files
+  - Build the image on the deployment machine:
+    - execute `docker-compose -f docker-compose.prod.yml build`
-  - Login to ECR using the AWS CLI by running `aws ecr get-login-password --region <aws-region> | docker login --username AWS --password-stdin <aws-account-id>.dkr.ecr.<aws-region>.amazonaws.com` replacing the `region` and `account ID`
+  - Login to ECR using the AWS CLI by running aws ecr get-login-password --region <aws-region> | docker login --username AWS --password-stdin <aws-account-id>.dkr.ecr.<aws-region>.amazonaws.com replacing the region and account ID
-  - Pull the online-tools image by running `docker pull <aws-account-id>.dkr.ecr.<aws-region>.amazonaws.com/spdx/online-tools:<version>` replacing the <aws-account-id>, <aws-region>, and <version>
+  - Push the images by running docker-compose -f docker-compose.prod.yml push
   - Create the spdx-prod.env file

 ```